TopRamen95/HMS/README.md

 ### Option 2: Netlify / Vercel

-Drag and drop the `build/` folder.
+Simply drag and drop the `build/` folder into the deployment panel.

 ---